yiisoft/db/UPGRADE.md

 - `QueryBuilderInterface::prepareValue()` - converts a value to its SQL representation;
 - `QueryBuilderInterface::getColumnFactory()` - returns the column factory object for concrete DBMS;
 - `QueryBuilderInterface::getServerInfo()` - returns `ServerInfoInterface` instance which provides server information;
+- `DMLQueryBuilderInterface::withTypecasting()` - enables or disables typecasting of values when inserting or updating records in DB;
 - `LikeConditionInterface::getCaseSensitive()` - returns whether the comparison is case-sensitive;
 - `SchemaInterface::hasTable()` - returns whether the specified table exists in database;
 - `SchemaInterface::hasSchema()` - returns whether the specified schema exists in database;
 - `SchemaInterface::hasView()` - returns whether the specified view exists in database;
 - `DbArrayHelper::arrange()` - arranges an array by specified keys;
+- `CommandInterface::withDbTypecasting()` - enables or disables typecasting of values when inserting or updating records;
 - `CommandInterface::withPhpTypecasting()` - enables or disables typecasting of values when retrieving records from DB;
-- `AbstractCommand::withPhpTypecasting()` - enables or disables typecasting of values when retrieving records from DB;
-- `QueryInterface::withTypecasting()` - enables or disables typecasting of values when retrieving records from DB;
-- `Query::withTypecasting()` - enables or disables typecasting of values when retrieving records from DB;
+- `CommandInterface::withTypecasting()` - enables or disables typecasting of values when inserting, updating or retrieving records from DB;
 - `SchemaInterface::getResultColumn()` - returns the column instance for the column metadata received from the query;
-- `AbstractSchema::getResultColumn()` - returns the column instance for the column metadata received from the query;
 - `AbstractSchema::getResultColumnCacheKey()` - returns the cache key for the column metadata received from the query;
 - `AbstractSchema::loadResultColumn()` - creates a new column instance according to the column metadata from the query;